Mukovenkov-Roman-Sergeyevich/scr1-colorlight-i9-litex/README.md

 *   Perform timing analysis to identify specific critical paths.
 *   Investigate using LiteX's native AXI interconnect support to potentially mitigate bridge overhead.
 *   Implement support for timer interrupts and other system features.
-*   Refine and potentially upstream the IPIC handler support within LiteX.
+*   Refine and potentially upstream the IPIC handler and SCR1 support within LiteX.
-*   **Implement support for JTAG debugger** <---- Requested Feature
+*   Implement support for JTAG debugger.

 ## Licensing